Food Service Managers

 - Monitor food preparation methods, portion sizes, and garnishing and presentation of food to ensure that food is prepared and presented in an acceptable manner.

 - Schedule staff hours and assign duties.

 - Monitor compliance with health and fire regulations regarding food preparation and serving, and building maintenance in lodging and dining facilities.

 - Coordinate assignments of cooking personnel to ensure economical use of food and timely preparation.

-- Keep records required by government agencies regarding sanitation, and food subsidies when appropriate.
+- Keep records required by government agencies regarding sanitation or food subsidies.

 Projections Quick View: